 Do I need life insurance if I’m single?

-If you’re living the single, life you might wonder if life insurance is necessary.
-Here we take a look at the circumstances that could make it worthwhile.
+If you’re living the single life you might wonder if life insurance is necessary.
+Here we look at the circumstances that could make it worthwhile.

 Why get life insurance?

-Getting married, moving in together or starting a family can be a cue for many people to consider taking out life insurance.
-So, buying life insurance as a single person might not be high on your to do list.
-However, there are still reasons you might want to think about life insurance.
-For example, you may be single, but still have dependents.
+Life insurance is a way of helping to financially protect the people you love after you die.
+Getting married, moving in together or starting a family can be a cue for many people to consider taking out a life insurance policy.
+So, buying life insurance as a single person might not be high on your to-do list.

 Do I need life insurance if I have no children?

-Otherwise, your life insurance policy could simply be used as a gift.
+Otherwise, a life insurance policy could simply be used as a gift.
 That could be for friends, family members or other loved ones, in the event of your death.

 Why get life insurance at a young age?